nhsbsa/nhsbsa-digital-playbook/src/data/data-visualisation/tables/tables-best-practice.md

 - use [colour](../../colour/) to focus attention and help the user navigate the table.
 - consider using different colours for different categories to help navigation.
 - consider colouring or using symbols for values, such as the highest and lowest values in a column.
-- use bright colours when colouring text, such as NHS blue (#005EB8)
+- use bright colours when colouring text, such as NHS blue (#005EB8).
-- choose a pastel background such as a 20% tint of the NHS blue (#B8DCFF) when colouring whole cells, rows or columns
+- choose a pastel background such as a 20% tint of the NHS blue (#B8DCFF) when colouring whole cells, rows or columns.

 **9. [Use filters and sorts to help the user](../../filters/).**

 Make sure you:

-- consider making your table filterable, searchable and sortable
+- consider making your table filterable, searchable and sortable.
-- position this in the top right above the table, it should be easily accessible to the user
+- position this in the top right above the table, it should be easily accessible to the user.
-- consider how your table will be sorted
+- consider how your table will be sorted.

 **10. [Add suitable visualisations where appropriate](../../charts/chart-types/).**

 Make sure you use:

-- bar charts, heatmaps and sparklines to pull focus and show comparison and general trends
+- bar charts, heatmaps and sparklines to pull focus and show comparison and general trends.

 [table 1]: https://www.gov.uk/government/publications/examples-of-visual-content-to-use-on-govuk/examples-of-visual-content-to-use-on-govuk#tables